OpenSilver/SampleCRM/README.md

 Once it done you can click right button on .tt and select "Run custom tool"

 ## Credits
-This app was inspired by the **InventorySample** app: https://github.com/microsoft/InventorySample (Note: the implementation is very different because it uses RIA Services)
+This app was inspired by the **InventorySample** app: https://github.com/microsoft/InventorySample (Note: the implementation is very different because this one uses RIA Services and OpenSilver)